-After choosing to expand to the Democratic Republic of the Congo, you have to focus on many different tasks.
+After choosing to expand to the Republic of the Congo, you have to focus on many different tasks.
 However, before you can hire employees, institute a payroll option, or disperse benefits, you need to have a subsidiary.
 A registered entity will give you the legal authority to work in the country, and it’s the key to your success in expanding around the globe.

-Companies often need months, if not a full year, to establish an entity in the Democratic Republic of the Congo.
-Instead of losing this valuable time, remember that Globalization Partners can help you start working in as little as a day through Democratic Republic of the Congo subsidiary outsourcing.
+Companies often need months, if not a full year, to establish an entity in the Republic of the Congo.
+Instead of losing this valuable time, remember that Globalization Partners can help you start working in as little as a day through Republic of the Congo subsidiary outsourcing.
 Your company can use our existing infrastructure to work, and we’ll handle all compliance so that you can focus on building your company.

-Learning how to set up a Democratic Republic of the Congo subsidiary can take up a significant amount of your time.
+Learning how to set up a Republic of the Congo subsidiary can take up a significant amount of your time.
 You have to consider several factors that could impact the incorporation process, such as your entity and location in the country.
-Some countries operate like the US, with different cities, regions, or states having various Democratic Republic of the Congo subsidiary laws.
+Some countries operate like the US, with different cities, regions, or states having various Republic of the Congo subsidiary laws.
 Finding the right location can mean friendlier incorporation laws for foreign countries.

 - Drafting and notarizing the articles of association with the public notary

 - Depositing the legally required capital in a bank

 - Registering articles of association with the Commercial Registrar at the Clerk’s Office of the Court (Greffe du Tribunal de Commerce)

 - Registering with the One-Stop-Shop (Centre des Formalités des Entreprises)